googlegenomics/htsget/README.md

 environment variables used above (`CURL_CA_BUNDLE` and `HTS_AUTH_LOCATION`).
 This support was added in October of 2017.

+## Bucket Whitelist

+In both secure and insecure mode the list of buckets from which the server is allowed to read from can be restricted by passing a comma-separated list of buckets via the `--buckets` flag.
+If the `--buckets` flag is not specified then there is no restriction on the buckets from which the server can read.

 # Known Issues

 * The server isn't very efficient at limiting what reads are returned.
 This is